Barevan Stone

 - Press the stone overhead

-We recommend moving the stone away from the stone coffin to protect both the stone and the coffin.
-There is plenty of green space to use.
+Please move the stone away from the stone sarcophagus to protect both the stone and the sarcophagus.
+The stone must not touch the sarcophagus to help preserve both the stone and the sarcophagus.
+There is plenty of green space next to the stone.

 History

-The stone sits in the ruins of an ancient church yard at the foot of a stone coffin.
-Perhaps the most unusual and interesting setting for a lifting stone which makes this stone popular.
+The stone sits in the ruins of the ancient St. Barevan Church next to a stone sarcophagus.
+The unusual and interesting setting makes this stone relatively popular among lifters.

-Services at the church ended in over 400 years ago, and the church itself dates back to the 14th century.
-The earliest reference to the stone is from the late 1800s where it was described as a ‘test of strength in the older days’ — suggesting that the stone was lifted sometime in the 1700s.
+Services at the church ended over 400 years ago, while the church itself dates back to the 14th century.
+The earliest reference to the stone is from the late 1800s where it was described as a ‘test of strength in the older days’, suggesting people lifted the stone sometime in the 1700s.

-Escaping the coffin would still have been possible even with the stone slab as a seal, which is where the Barevan stone comes in to play.
-We suspect that the stone would be placed on top of the stone slab to make it near impossible to escape.
+Escaping the sarcophagus would still have been possible even with a stone slab sealing the body, which is where the Barevan Stone comes in to play.
+It’s suggested that the stone would be placed on top of the stone slab to make it near impossible to escape.
 This form of punishment suggests that the stone could date back as far as the mid 1500s.

-Surprisingly the stone is no longer used to enclose people in to the coffin for punishment.
-People once again use the stone for lifting, as was the case in the past
+Unsurprisingly, the stone is no longer used to enclose people into the sarcophagus for punishment.
+People once again use the stone for lifting.

 Location

-The Barevan stone is at the foot of a stone coffin in the ancient church yard ruins.
+The Barevan Stone is at the foot of a stone sarcophagus in the ancient church yard ruins.

 In media